 Geosyntec also generated annual reports for each unit as required by the CCR Rule.
 Each report documented analytical data collected during the previous year statistical analyses and any changes to the monitoring program for the specific unit.
 Additional compliance support efforts include the generation of potentiometric maps and residence time calculations to verify that temporally independent samples were collected during each event.

-Geosyntec successfully managed complex schedules for three different CCR units each having different sampling requirements, data quality assessments database additions, and statistical analysis results.
+Geosyntec successfully managed complex schedules for three different CCR units.
 We prepared an assessment of corrective measures and facilitated a public meeting to discuss the remedy options.
 In addition, we have helped the client meet reporting deadlines and other State landfill rule requirements.
-These efforts have helped our client remain in compliance with the CCR Rule and various state rules even as the units have cycled between different monitoring programs.
+These efforts helped our client comply with the CCR Rule and various state rules even as the units have cycled between different monitoring programs.

 - Location: Confidential

 - Client: Confidential